 Make sure the option of "Echo Cancellation" is enabled.
 You can increase the aggressiveness of echo cancellation.
 In addition, try to turn the volume of your microphone down (by using windows control panel ).
 Also, make sure that the speaker volume is set to allow you to hear the other person conveniently (not too low, but not too high either).

 When you hear echo, the problem usually originates at the far end.
 We recommend that you ask the other party to: (1) Set his/her speakers’ volume to a comfortable level (not too high).
 Also, they should try to keep their speakers away from the microphone.
 (2) The other party should either install SoliCall as well (since SoliCall has built-in algorithms that reduce echo) or use headsets.
 (3) Activate the option of "Incoming Echo Cancellation" in SoliCall Pro.

 Make sure that SoliCall Pro is running.
 An easy way to tell is if the icon appears on your task bar.
-Another issue might be that you are currently adding a speaker.
-You have to complete or abort the process in order to conduct your call.

 That's because you listen to it in mono.
 Make sure you have two speakers plugged-in and turned-on, and that your settings allow you to hear audio in stereo.
 Another option is to change the Recording Format to Mono.